Planning Committee Agenda 24-05-2022

 The agenda of Sandgate’s Parish Council Planning Committee meeting.
-The meeting will be on 12th April 2022, at 7pm, or the end of the preceding Resources Committee meeting, whichever is earlier.
+The meeting will be on 24th May 2022, at 6.30pm.
 It will be held in Sandgate Library.

 The Planning Committee meeting is open to press and public.
 If any member of the public wishes to attend, please can they notify clerk@sandgatepc.org.uk in advance.
 This allows us to ensure we have sufficient seats and allow reasonable spacing.